-As part of your decision, both you and your surgeon should sign Allergan's "Acknowledgement of Informed Decision and Patient Decision Checklist" form that confirms your understanding of the risks and benefits of Allergan's NATRELLE® Saline-Filled Breast Implants.
-This form is located at the end of this document.
+As part of your decision, it is recommended that both you and your surgeon sign Allergan's consent to surgery form that confirms your understanding of what you have read.
+This Allergan consent document is located at the beginning of this brochure.